-DEV 202 Pre-Primary School Integrated Curriculum

-Students learn how to provide developmentally appropriate activities that encourage creativity and self-expression and how to use play as a vehicle for creativity and learning.
+DEV 202 Pre-Primary School Integrated Curriculum (3 credits) Students learn how to provide developmentally appropriate activities that encourage creativity and self-expression and how to use play as a vehicle for creativity and learning.
 They will work with both typical and atypical children through 20 hours of field experience.
 This course is offered to education students who entered the University prior to 2003-2004.
+Prerequisites: DEV 102, EDU 200 and EDU 292.